-CIRM has always recognized that the hope of new stem cell therapies hovers in a distant future for patients who need therapy options today.
-That makes patients susceptible to false promises from practitioners offering unproven and unregulated treatments, some of which may be harmful.
-A few years ago we developed a stem cell tourism web page to provide information about stem cell tourism and some useful links to patients looking for more information.
+CIRM has always recognized that the hope of new stem cell therapies for people who need them hovers in a distant future.
+That makes patients who need treatment now susceptible to false promises from practitioners offering unproven and unregulated treatments.
+Some of those unproven treatments are even harmful.

 The new document offers advice to patients and families on educating themselves, on what is appropriate informed consent and specific things to look for in a clinical trial.
 It also advises that you should have the opportunity to ask questions and suggests the types of questions you should ask.